dummycode/dummycode/README.md

 ### Hi there ✌🏻

-I am Henry Harris.
-I am a software engineer currently working on Identity at Heroku while studying at the Georgia Institute of Technology – go Jackets!
+My name is Henry Harris.
+I am an incoming software engineer at Palantir and currently a student at the Georgia Institute of Technology – go Jackets!

 - 🤷🏻‍♂️ Learn more about me at [henryharr.is](https://henryharr.is)
 - 🏃🏻‍♂️ Give me kudos on [Strava](https://www.strava.com/athletes/20856911)